 For most portfolios with an environmental tilt, the lower allocation to Energy likely resulted in a noticeable positive performance effect relative to broad market portfolios.
 In fact, given the large degree of underperformance in Energy, allocating those dollars to any combination of other sectors would have boosted returns.
 As an example, the Vanguard ESG U.S. Stock Index ETF (ESGV), which had less than 0.1% allocated to Energy at quarter-end, outperformed Vanguard’s Total Stock Market ETF (VTI) by 2% in the first quarter and outperformed the S&P 500 by 0.8%.

 At One Day In July, our approach to constructing environmentally-focused portfolios considers a variety of factors.
 Among the most important is the desire to reduce exposure to companies with large carbon footprints and to companies with substantial fossil fuel reserves.
 We accept the fact that this will cause some performance deviations from common market benchmarks, and that those deviations may be positive or negative in the short term.
-However, we also believe that the net long-term impact of these deviations may be positive in light of the growing momentum around climate action.
+However, we also believe that the net long-term impact of these deviations is more likely to be positive in light of the growing momentum around climate action.